kathysledge/smig/docs/schema-reference/analyzers.md

 ## What is an analyzer?

-When you search for "running shoes" in a product database, you probably want to find:
+When you search for “running shoes” in a product database, you probably want to find:
-- Products with "running" and "shoes"
+- Products with “running” and “shoes”
-- Products with "runner" or "runners" (stemming)
+- Products with “runner” or “runners” (stemming)
 - Products regardless of capitalization

 An analyzer defines these text processing rules: